Bleeding from placenta

 In general, bleeding from the placenta is considered dam koshi, which makes you niddah, and not dam makkah, (bleeding from an injury, which does not).
 Your wife is considered a niddah and must immerse in the mikveh.
 The process of becoming tehorah does not differ for a pregnant or nursing woman.
 Since your wife is well beyond the five days, she should make a hefsek taharah today and begin counting shivah neki'im tonight.
 In her case, the bedikot can be done less deeply so they do not touch the cervix.
 She should gently insert the cloth until the first knuckle, concentrating more on going circumferentially and less on going deeply.

 The halachot for pregnant or nursing women only differ with respect to vesatot, anticipated menses.
 After three months of pregnancy, for example, the wife ceases to observe onot perishah.
 This law may be what your wife remembers.
-In this case, no onot perishah will be observed because the bleeding is due to a distinct medical condition.
+In this case, no onot perishah would be observed in any case, because the bleeding is due to a distinct medical condition.